sevensense-robotics/core_research_manual/pages/gpio_connector.md

 ## The Connector

 Two versions of the connector exists.
-The older Alphasense Core models have an 8 pin connector, the newer ones have a 10 pin connector.
+The older Core Research models have an 8 pin connector, the newer ones have a 10 pin connector.
 At the moment they both support the same extensions.

 ### 10 pin (new version)